Starting out in WELL conferences (using PicoSpan)

 CONFERENCING BASICS .
 Menu name : basics .
 Conference: wellcome 1 List WELL conferences . . . . . . . . . . . . . . .
 2 Go to a conference by name .
 HELP and INFORMATION: . www.well.com/membersguide 3 List the topics in this conference .
 4 List 10 recently active topics . .
 5 Read a particular topic .
 6 Read recently active topics . . .
 7 Go to the main Conferencing menu... . .
 GETTING AROUND . .
 66 Go back one menu .
 77 Go to the Main menu .
 88 Go to a menu by name .
 99 Turn off these menus . .
 100 Exit from the WELL . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 OK (type a number or command):

 The Basics menu is designed to introduce you to the basic features of participating in the conferences on The WELL.
 Here you can see conferences and topics, go to other conferences, and read topics.

-You can also navigate from the Basics menu to the Main Conference menu, which offers the additional features described in Working with WELL Conferences.
+The Main Conference menu offers the additional features described in Working with WELL Conferences.

-How can you see what conferences are available on The WELL?
-The answer is important not only to become familiar with The WELL's resources, but because you need to know the conference name (or its abbreviation) when you want to go to it, to read what's in it.
+What conferences are available on The WELL?
+The answer is important not only to become familiar with The WELL's resources, but because you need to know the conference name (or its abbreviation) when you want to go to it to read what's in it.